List of Sharpe series characters: Pierre Ducos

 In 1814, with acute foresight Ducos anticipates the fall of Napoleon and in its wake decides to betray the cause he has served so zealously for years.
 He steals the Imperial jewels and treasury, in the process implicating Sharpe in the crime and retires to the comfort of a villa in Naples.
 Unfortunately, he is once again bested by Sharpe, who escapes from custody, captures him and takes him back to Paris to face execution by firing squad; as with Hakeswill, Sharpe chooses to hand Ducos to the proper authorities for justice, rather than killing his enemy himself.

 Ducos is described as short, his face scarred by smallpox.
-Weak and timid when physically confronted, he claims to detest ‘unnecessary violence’ and is indifferent to the suffering of others.
+Weak and timid when physically confronted, he claims to detest ‘unnecessary violence’ yet is unsympathetic to the suffering of others.
 He is despised and feared by many of his colleagues, who nonetheless obey and respect him because of the enormous influence he wields.
 Until his final betrayal of Napoleon, Ducos seems entirely motivated by his dedication to the ideals of the French Revolution, continuing to use the French Republican Calendar long after it has been abandoned by his fellow countrymen (Sharpe's Enemy).
 He has no personal friends and shows no sexual interest in women or in men, although is not entirely asexual, as in Sharpe's Battle it is said that he visits prostitutes.

 In the TV adaptations Ducos was played by Féodor Atkine.